 The sitting-rising is a simple fitness test designed by Brazilian Claudio Gil Araújo and colleagues (2012) to assess flexibility, balance and muscle strength of seniors.
 It is a simple assessment of the ability to sit on the floor then rise unaided.
 See more about Testing the Elderly.

-- procedure: The test is administered on a nonslip surface, with individuals given the following instructions: "Without worrying about the speed of movement, try to sit and then to rise from the floor, using the minimum support that you believe is needed.".
+procedure: The test is administered on a nonslip surface, with individuals given the following instructions: "Without worrying about the speed of movement, try to sit and then to rise from the floor, using the minimum support that you believe is needed.".
 The image below is another version of this test, in which the participant is required to rise from a cross-legged position on the floor, without touching the floor with their hands.

-comments: the SRT was found to be a significant predictor of mortality in 51–80-year-old subjects (Brito et al. 2012)
+comments: the SRT was found to be a significant predictor of mortality in 51–80-year-old participants (Brito et al. 2012)

 - Brito LBB, Ricardo DR, Araujo DSMS, et al. Ability to sit and rise from the floor as a predictor of all-cause mortality.
 The European Journal of Cardiovascular Prevention and Rehabilitation, July 2014 21: 892-898.